William J. Tobin: Career

-Software Concepts, Inc.

 A year after Cal Pack Industries was founded, Tobin founded Software Concepts, Inc., where he was president and CEO for 8 years.
 The company developed software programs for computers, including a map downloading program for the CIA, and one of the first patented software programs in the United States for spelling verification.
 The latter program was used by most major word-processing and photo-typesetting systems, including Lanier, Philips, and Xerox, among many others.
 The patent he was issued in 1980 for the Spell-Checking program was one of the first software patents issued in the United States, Canada, and Europe.

-Concept Communication, Inc.

 From 1984 to 1989, Tobin headed his startup Concept Communication, Inc., which replaced the then 100 pound, $100,000 computers necessary for teleconferencing with a patented, $12,000 circuit board which doubled frame rate from 15 frames per second to 30 frames per second and was reduced in size to a circuit board that fit into any PC.
 He secured a patent for a codec for full-motion videoconferencing, first demonstrated at AT&T Bell Labs in 1986.
 Tobin was named Man of the Year by the International Teleconferencing Association for this achievement.

-PC Flowers, Inc.

 In 1988 Tobin founded PC Flowers, Inc., one of the first online electronic commerce services on the Prodigy Network.
 The company was the first financially successful interactive electronic commerce service in the United States.
 By 1991, the company had sales in excess of $6 million.
 The company linked FTD's 25,000 member florists to the Prodigy Network, becoming their most successful service.

-Instruments of Sweden, Inc.

-Tobin founded Instruments of Sweden, Inc. in 1987, where he patented, produced, and marketed an instrument used for removing deer ticks.
-He remained with the company until 1994.